Posets arising as 1-skeleta of simple polytopes, the nonrevisiting path conjecture, and poset topology: Poset theoretic results regarding 1-skeleta of simple polytopes

-Under our hypotheses, the join of a set of atoms equals the pseudo-join of this same set of atoms, by Theorem ~\ref{pseudo=join}, and likewise for the restriction to any closed interval $[u,v]$.
-We also proved that the pseudo-joins of distinct sets of atoms in an interval $[u,v]$ are themselves distinct in Lemma ~\ref{new-pseudo-joins}.
-This yields the desired Boolean lattice structure on the image of $f$ in Corollary ~\ref{implies-Boolean}.
-Our map $f$ is a poset map, by the result from Theorem ~\ref{pseudo=join} that each pseudo-join of atoms of an interval equals the join of the same set of atoms of that interval.
-The fibers of $f$ meet the contractibility requirement for the Quillen Fiber Lemma by virtue of each having a unique highest element, hence a cone point in the order complex of the fiber.
+Consider the map $f$ sending each $z\in (u,v)$ to the pseudo-join of the set of atoms $a \in [u,z]$ Under our hypotheses, the join of a set of atoms of an interval $[u,v]$ equals the pseudo-join of this same set of atoms, by Theorem ~\ref{pseudo=join}.
+This allows a reinterpretation of $f$ as sending $z$ to the join of the set of atoms of $[u,z]$, making it clear that $f$ is a poset map.
+We proved that the pseudo-joins of distinct sets of atoms in an interval $[u,v]$ are themselves distinct in Lemma ~\ref{new-pseudo-joins}.
+This yields the desired Boolean lattice structure on the image of $f$ as in Corollary ~\ref{implies-Boolean}.
+The fibers of $f$ meet the contractibility requirement for the Quillen Fiber Lemma by virtue of each fiber having a unique smallest element, hence a cone point in the order complex of the fiber.